-The present study was conceived in the context, indirectly, of resource allocation, though initially in a negative sense.
-There was a feeling within NKS that conventional, area-based indices of deprivation, constructed from census measures of socio-economic circumstances, did not capture the kinds of disadvantage experienced by its users.
+The present study was conceived in the context, indirectly, of resource allocation - there was a feeling that conventional, area-based indices of deprivation, constructed from census measures of socio-economic circumstances, did not capture the kinds of disadvantage experienced by those attending NKS.
 Such indices are widely used to assist resource allocation decisions within statutory services, and there was a perceived risk that, as a consequence, the needs of South Asian women might not be met.
-This feeling was shared with the project's funders, who agreed that it would be useful to explore whether alternative or additional indicators would be helpful to them in their resource decisions.